Joey Meneses Preview, Player Props: Nationals vs. Dodgers

 Joey Meneses At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 25th, his on-base percentage ranks 84th, and he is 107th in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 27th in batting average, 83rd in on-base percentage, and 109th in slugging.

-- Meneses has picked up a hit in 68.9% of his 132 games this year, with at least two hits in 30.3% of those games.
+- Meneses has reached base via a hit in 92 games this season (of 133 played), and had multiple hits in 40 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.